needle-mirror/com.unity.entities/Documentation~/manual_iteration.md

            RotationSpeedType = rotationSpeedType,
            DeltaTime = Time.deltaTime
        };
-       return rotationsSpeedJob.Schedule(chunks.Length,32,inputDeps);
+       this.Dependency rotationsSpeedJob.Schedule(chunks.Length,32, this.Dependency);
    }
 }
 ```

-## Iterating manually in a ComponentSystem
+## Iterating manually

-Although not a generally recommended practice, you can use the EntityManager class to manually iterate through the entities or chunks.
-These iteration methods should only be used in test or debugging code (or when you are just experimenting) or in an isolated World in which you have a perfectly controlled set of entities.
+You can use the EntityManager class to manually iterate through the entities or chunks, though this is not best practice.
+You should only use these iteration methods in test or debugging code (or when you are just experimenting), or in an isolated World where you have a perfectly controlled set of entities.

 For example, the following snippet iterates through all of the entities in the active World: